touka-alsaiyed/diabetic-retinopathy-screening/README.md

 ### How Grad-CAM is implemented

-The notebook implements Grad-CAM (Selvaraju et al., 2017) directly with `tf.GradientTape` — no external Grad-CAM library:
+The notebook implements Grad-CAM  directly with `tf.GradientTape` :

 1. **Target layer:** the last convolutional feature map in the EfficientNetB6 backbone, `top_conv` (found via a helper that falls back to scanning backwards for the last `Conv2D`